About Bamboo Bay:

 Amphibians breathe through gills, lungs, or their skin.
-Their skin is moist, smooth or rough, and is sometimes covered with a sticky substance that helps create a waterproof coating which helps to keep the skin moist.
+Their skin is moist, smooth or rough, and is sometimes covered with a sticky substance that helps create a waterproof coating to keep the skin moist.
 Amphibians can live on land or in the water but must have water or a moist environment to survive.
-They typically go through a metamorphosis changing form as they mature.
+They typically go through a metamorphosis, changing form as they mature.
 There are more than 6,000 species of amphibians remaining in the world today, including frogs, toads, salamanders, and newts.

 It is believed that 19% of all reptile species and 33% of amphibian species are at risk of extinction due primarily to habitat loss and degradation.
+Efforts to conserve aquatic habitats are equally critical, as many fish species face similar threats in our oceans.

 Fun Facts: